open-plc-com/MIOC/src/README.md

-The program is written using the wxWidgets library.
+The program is written using the wxWidgets library v2.8.